 The dealer will receive a release of lien letter from your lender, which allows them to resell the vehicle.
 If you’re in a title-holding state (all but nine states are title-holding), the title will be sent to the dealer.
 Otherwise, you’ll bring in the title and sign off on it when the dealer buys your car.

-Selling a vehicle privately may take a bit more work before the sale.
+Selling your vehicle privately may take a bit more work before the sale.
 The good news is that you may be able to sell the vehicle for a higher price in a private sale situation.

 DMV.org recommends including lienholder information in any advertising you do for the sale of the vehicle, but this is rarely done.
 You should be upfront about your lien information in person, however.
 Once you’ve found a buyer and struck a deal, both you and the buyer should visit the lender together, so the buyer can present them with a check for the outstanding balance.
 The lender will give you a check for the amount you’re owed from the sale and the title will be signed over directly to the new owner.